SAP/business-document-processing/doc_inf_ext_exercises/README.md

 # Document Information Extraction: Exercises

-In this exercise, we will use Document Information Extraction Service to do following:
+In these exercises, we will use Document Information Extraction Service to do following:

 - Upload documents for extraction using UI
 - Correct and confirm extracted information using UI